benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 }
 ```

-I generally find this harder to read but that's my current opinion as of writing this.
+I generally find this harder to read but use it if you feel so inclined.

-Let's say you want to make this even more DRY by sharing the bit of code that iterates and actually applies to expression to the entity.
-We can make a static class (extension) for such a thing.
+Let's say you want to make this even more DRY by sharing the bit of code that iterates and actually applies the expression to the entity.
+We can make a static class with a static extension for such a thing.

 ```
 public static class DbContextExtensions